xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. You'll be asked to provide the following information:

-    a. **Name**.
-Enter the name for the application.
-An example could be `BotTeamsIdentity`.
-Remember that the name must be unique.
+    - **Name**: Enter the name for the application.
+        > An example could be `BotTeamsIdentity` (the name must be unique).

-    b.
-Select the **Supported account types** for your application.
-Select `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.
+    - Select the **Supported account types** for your application and select `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.

-    c.
-For the Redirect URI:
+    - For the Redirect URI:
-    1. Select Web.
+        - Select Web.
-    1. Set the URL to https://token.botframework.com/.auth/web/redirect.
+        - Set the URL to: https://token.botframework.com/.auth/web/redirect

-    d.
-Select **Register**.
+    - Select **Register**.

-1. Once it is created, Azure displays the Overview page for the app.
-Copy and save the following information to a file:
+        > Once it's created, Azure displays the Overview page for the app.

+1. Copy and save the following information to a file:

-    a.
-The **Application (client) ID** value.
+    - The **Application (client) ID** value.
 You'll use this value later as the Client ID when you register this Azure identity application with your bot.

-    b.
-The **Directory (tenant) ID** value.
+    - The **Directory (tenant) ID** value.
 You'll also use this value later as the Tenant ID to register this Azure identity application with your bot.

 1. In the left panel, select **Certificates & secrets** to create a client secret for your application.

-    a.
-Under Client secrets, select **➕ New client secret**.
+    - Under Client secrets, select **➕ New client secret**.

-    b.
-Add a description to identify this secret from others you might need to create for this app, such as `Bot identity app` in Teams.
+        - Add a description to identify this secret from others you might need to create for this app, such as `Bot identity app` in Teams.

-    c.
-Set **Expires** to your selection.
+    - Set **Expires** to your selection.

-    d.
-Select **Add**.
+    - Select **Add**.

-    e.
-Before leaving this page, record the **Client secret value**.
+    - Before leaving this page, copy and save the **Client secret value** to a file or notepad.
 You'll use this value later as the Client secret when you register your Azure AD application with your bot.

 ### Configure the identity provider connection and register it with the bot